In celebration of the 250th Anniversary

 Assert yourselves, yourselves, yourselves, my brave AMERICA.

-You will also receive audio performances of the four patriotic songs,
+You will also receive audio recordings (MP3) of the four patriotic songs,

-original version of "Yankee Doodle" from the American Revolution
+first version of "Yankee Doodle" during the American Revolution,

 written by a Harvard College student.